softbrix/shatabang/README.md

 - GOOGLE_AUTH_CALLBACK with the url a successful authentication should return to.
 - GOOGLE_AUTH_ALLOW with a comma separated list of either user id's or emails.

+# Index information

+The following properties are indexed for each media file.

+- a, aspect ratio
+- b, blur
+- r, rating
+- s, file size

 # Why Shatabang
 Now days it's hard to come up with a unique name both on companies and products.
 One morning during the summer of 2016 I shouted "Shatabang" when I solved one